April is IBS Awareness Month

 If you’re experiencing symptoms of IBS and want to consult with a medical professional, the Gastroenterology/Endoscopy team at Western Washington Medical Group can help.
 Providing excellent care since 1980, they are accredited by the Accreditation Association for Ambulatory Healthcare (AAAHC) and provide the only outpatient endoscopy service in Snohomish County.

-Visit this page to request an appointment with a WWMG GI Specialist today.
+Reach out today to request an appointment with a WWMG GI Specialist.